 Elliot, Jim

 Emerson, Ralph Waldo (1803-82).
-U.S. poet, philosopher, essayist, and lecturer.
+American poet, philosopher, essayist, and lecturer.
 Emerson led the Transcendentalist movement of the mid-19th century, expressing the philosophy of the movement in his 1836 essay, Nature.

 Ephron, Nora